 Other systems and processes

-In the future, EMA plans to roll out the use of OMS data to support regulatory submissions in EU Telematics systems, such as the:
+In the future, EMA plans to roll out the use of OMS data to support regulatory submissions in Network Portfolio systems, such as the:

 National competent authorities involved in the authorisation of human and veterinary medicines via the mutual recognition and decentralised procedures also plan to use OMS data in their Communication and Tracking System (CTS).